bySabi/safe-commander.js/README.md

 # safe Commander.js

-Commander.js have a major design flaw in 'option' API.
-Add options like: name, opts, command, option collide with commander instance.
+Commander.js have a major design flaw in 'option' API, adding options like: name, opts, command, option collide with commander instance.
 See issues:

 safe-commander solved the collition problem but break API.